mister-teddy/gmat_question_bank/README.md

 ### Different Question Types

-Open GMAT Database supports five different types of questions: Quantitative Comparison, Data Sufficiency, Problem Solving, Sentence Correction, and Critical Reasoning.
+GMAT Question Bank supports five different types of questions: Quantitative Comparison, Data Sufficiency, Problem Solving, Sentence Correction, and Critical Reasoning.
 Users can select the question type they want to practice and filter the questions based on their difficulty level.

 ### Explanations